litl/backoff/README.rst

     logging.getLogger('backoff').addHandler(logging.StreamHandler())

-The default logging level is ERROR, which corresponds to logging anytime a giveup event occurs.
-If you would instead like to log anytime a retry occurs, set the logger level to INFO.
+The default logging level is INFO, which corresponds to logging anytime a retry event occurs.
+If you would instead like to log only when a giveup event occurs, set the logger level to ERROR.

 .. code-block:: python

-    logging.getLogger('backoff').setLevel(logging.INFO)
+    logging.getLogger('backoff').setLevel(logging.ERROR)